 Longtime pioneers in UV light disinfection, hospitals, and healthcare facilities have seen promising results.
 But you might be wondering if UV-C light is necessary to improve your building's cleaning and sterilization protocols?
 UV-C light disinfection is worth considering for facilities with concerns regarding dampness (present when spraying or fogging), as this method is completely dry.
 Still, as previously mentioned, this form of disinfection, while effective on its own, is best used in tandem with other methods, such as wiping surfaces with EPA-approved disinfectant.
 If you’re in the healthcare industry, Diversey’s highly effective, non-toxic MoonBeam3™ UV-C disinfection system provides several benefits for patients and staff, including strong, adjustable coverage and penetration, compatibility with multiple surfaces, and low cost.
 When properly implemented, MoonBeam3 can deliver disinfection in just a few minutes.

 Regardless of your industry, now is the perfect time to reestablish your commitment to proper infection control.
-If possible, UV-C light disinfection can be a powerful ally in mitigating COVID-19 and several other microscopic materials that might hurt your people and your business.
+If possible, UV-C light disinfection can be a powerful ally in mitigating COVID-19, influena, respiratory syncytial virus (RSV), and several other microscopic materials that might hurt your people and your business.
 Let the residential and commercial cleaning experts at The Budd Group help you determine whether this disinfection technology is right for your facility.
-And for more information regarding COVID-19 and recommendations for environmental cleaning and disinfection from the CDC, click here.